Sophia of Nassau: Queen of Sweden and Norway

-In 1881, she attended the wedding of her son, Crown prince Gustav, to Victoria of Baden in Karlsruhe.
-Sophia had preferred her son to marry Beatrice of Great Britain, as she had great admiration for Queen Victoria, but was initially very enthusiastic about the choice of Victoria of Baden, as she was a descendant of the former Swedish Vasa dynasty.
+In 1881, she attended the wedding of her son, Crown Prince Gustav, to Victoria of Baden in Karlsruhe.
+Sophia had preferred her son to marry Princess Beatrice of the United Kingdom, as she had great admiration for Queen Victoria, but was initially very enthusiastic about the choice of Victoria of Baden, as she was a descendant of the former Swedish Vasa dynasty.
 Her relationship with her daughter-in-law was, however, to become tense.
 Sophia and Victoria had opposing political views, and Sophia took offence when Gustav started to listen to Victoria rather than to her, while Victoria criticized Sophia's influence on the king: the German diplomat Eulenberg reported that Victoria had stated, that Queen Sophia pressured the King to give in to the opposition to avoid conflicts, that she was relentlessly willful and that Oscar was afraid of her.
 Sophia disliked Victoria's cousin Emperor William II of Germany with whom she had several conflicts.

 Politically, Sophia has been described as liberal and almost democratic in her views.
 Her political influence upon Oscar II is regarded as significant.
 She is regarded to have acted as his political adviser and is known to have used her political influence on several occasions, at least after 1878.
 Sophia showed a great interest in Norway and the questions surrounding the union between Sweden and Norway.
 The King was expected to visit Norway regularly during a reign when the crisis of the union became more and more frequent, and the Queen normally accompanied him, sometimes also against his will.
 In Kristiania, she often invited the spouses of politicians to the Royal Palace and created an important net of contacts from both the right wing royalists and the left wing republicans.
 In 1882-84, there was a serious crisis in Norway and talk of revolution, which eventually led to the ban of the royal veto and the loss of royal power there, and she was actively involved in the crisis.
 Though opposed to the reform, she saw it necessary to give in.
 Yngvar Nielsen related a scene when he read the news for the Queen: the King entered to room, fell on his knees before her and said: "Yes, Sophia, now you are in!", upon which she kissed his hand before he rose and stated that he took it hard but that he would keep his word.
-During the 1884 crisis, her influence was evident as it was she who convinced Oscar to allow the left wing Johan Svendrup to form a Norwegian government: "Her influence over the King was great and well known.
+During the 1884 crisis, her influence was evident as it was she who convinced Oscar to allow the left wing Johan Sverdrup to form a Norwegian government: "Her influence over the King was great and well known.
 She was as firm as he was weak, as calm as he was unstable and nervous.
 Until March 1884 she supported him in his resistance, but in April 1884 she changed strategy and realized that resistance would only damage the monarchy.
 As early as that, she told the King to support Johan Sverdrup."